HenrikBengtsson/CBI-software/README.md

 $ make
 ```

-This will download the software, extract it, and install it to `${SOFTWARE_ROOT_CBI}/bat-<version>/`.
-The corresponding module file will be installed to `${MODULE_ROOT_CBI}/bat/<version>.lua`.
+This will download the software, extract it, and install it to `${SOFTWARE_HOME}/bat-<version>/`.
+The corresponding module file will be installed to `${MODULE_HOME}/bat/<version>.lua`.
 Some software like **bat** is prebuilt for Linux when downloaded, whereas other software like **R** will be built from source code.

 _Comment: All modules have been verified to install on the Wynton HPC and the C4 environments.
 These are both running CentOS 7 and are configured similarly.
-So of the software has also been verified to install on Ubuntu 18.04._
+Some of the software has also been verified to install on Ubuntu 18.04 and Ubuntu 20.04._